Margaret Howard, Countess of Suffolk

-Margaret Howard, Countess of Suffolk born Margaret Hyde Leiter (1 September 1879 – 5 March 1968) was an American-born heiress who married into the British aristocracy and was known as one of the "Dollar Princesses."
+Margaret "Daisy" Howard, Countess of Suffolk (born Margaret Hyde Leiter; 1 September 1879 – 5 March 1968) was an American-born heiress who married into the British aristocracy and was known as one of the "Million Dollar Princesses".

 Early life

 Margaret Hyde "Daisy" Leiter was born in Chicago on 1 September 1879.
 She was the third daughter and youngest of four children born to Mary Theresa (née Carver) and Levi Ziegler Leiter, the co-founder of Field and Leiter dry goods business, and later partner in the Marshall Fields retail empire.
 Her three older siblings were Joseph Leiter, a Harvard graduate, Mary Leiter, who married the British Conservative statesman George Curzon, later 1st Marquess Curzon of Kedleston, and Nancy Lathrop Carver Leiter, the sponsor of USS Illinois who married Colin Powys Campbell.
 On her father's side, she was of Swiss-German descent.

 In 1881, her family moved to Washington, D.C. and entered society there, while summering in Bar Harbor, Maine.
 While in Washington, they lived in the former home of James G. Blaine on Dupont Circle for several years before moving into the palatial Leiter House.
 Daisy and her two sisters attended finishing school in England.